minad/marginalia/README.md

   ;; enabled right away.
 Note that this forces loading the package.
   (marginalia-mode)

-  ;; Enable richer annotations for M-x.
+  ;; Enable richer, more heavy, annotations.
-  ;; Only keybindings are shown by default, in order to reduce noise for this very common command.
-  ;; * marginalia-annotate-symbol: Annotate with the documentation string ;; * marginalia-annotate-command-binding (default): Annotate only with the keybinding ;; * marginalia-annotate-command-full: Annotate with the keybinding and the documentation string ;; (setf (alist-get 'command marginalia-annotators) #'marginalia-annotate-command-full) )
+  ;; E.g. M-x will show the documentation string additional to the keybinding.
+  ;; By default only the keybinding is shown as annotation.
+  (setq marginalia-annotators 'marginalia-annotators-heavy))
 ~~~